Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-52-autoimmune.md

 "I could smell ‘yer fungus-chompin’ tail the second ‘ya entered the buildin’, Nofl," he rumbled.

 "You caught *my* delicate bouquet over the stink of this place?
-Your nose really *is* legendary…"
+Your nose really *is* legendary..."

 "Man’s gotta have a talent," the Great Father rumbled drily.

-"…Right.
+"...Right.
 May I come in please?
 You’ll have to turn the gravity down, I’m afraid."

 ‘Horse detangled himself from the Great Father, grabbed his phone and tapped at it a few times.
 After a moment a faint infrasonic noise that Nofl hadn’t really registered faded to nothing, and the warning light over the door shut off.
 1G: Earth standard.
 He then thumped over and opened the door for Nofl.
 Apparently as an extra safety measure it locked from the inside.
 Sensible.